aOdoom/endometriosis-screening-analysis/README.md

 ## Discussion

-Indiividuals with endometriosis had higher pain levels (5.31 vs 4.84, p < 0.001) and BMI (23.4 vs 22.8, p < 0.001) (Figures 1 and 2).
-The difference was small (0.6 points), which suggests that BMI as a standalone metric may not be useful.
+Individuals with endometriosis had higher pain levels (5.31 vs 4.84, p < 0.001) and BMI (23.4 vs 22.8, p < 0.001) (Figures 1 and 2).
+The difference was small (0.6 points) for BMI, which suggests limited usefulness as a metric.

 Among individuals who were infertile, menstrual irregularity was similar to individuals who were fertile (0.689 vs 0.701).
 This suggests that menstrual irregularity by itself is not a reliable indicator of infertility in this population.